Sauteed Bean Thread Noodles, also known as Cellophane/Vermicelli/Glass Noodles (Filipino Guinisang Pancit Sotanghon) cooked in a Filipino Wok |

 5 pcs celery stalks, sliced diagonally

-1 cup reconstituted wood ear mushrooms, thinly sliced
+1 cup reconstituted wood ear mushrooms, thinly sliced3-4 cups of the reserved chicken broth

 1/2 t freshly ground black pepper